sethta/no-page-comment/readme.txt

 * NEW: Initial release.

 == Upgrade Notice ==

+= 1.0 =
+Improves plugin performance and adds ability to enable/disable all comments or trackbacks on attachment pages.
+All previous No Page Comment settings will remain intact with upgrade.

 = 0.3 =
 Adds the ability to enable/disable all comments or trackbacks on any specific custom post type.
 All previous No Page Comment settings will remain intact with upgrade.